Adding JAX and Numba support for Op

 s#

-PyTensor is able to convert its graphs into JAX and Numba compiled functions.
+PyTensor is able to convert its graphs into JAX, Numba and Pytorch compiled functions.
 In order to do

 this, each Op

-in an PyTensor graph must have an equivalent JAX/Numba implementation function.
+in an PyTensor graph must have an equivalent JAX/Numba/Pytorch implementation function.

-This tutorial will explain how JAX and Numba implementations are created for an Op
+This tutorial will explain how JAX, Numba and Pytorch implementations are created for an Op

 Step 1: Identify the PyTensor Op